lazzati-astro/MCRaT/README.md

 * The Klein–Nishina Cross Section Including the Effects of Polarization
 * Cyclo-synchrotron Emission and Absorption

-Once the MCRaT calculations have completed, users can construct mock observed light curves, spectra, and polarization measurements from the MCRaT results using the [ProcessMCRaT](https://github.com/parsotat/ProcessMCRaT) libray.
+Once the MCRaT calculations have completed, users can construct mock observed light curves, spectra, and polarization measurements from the MCRaT results using the [ProcessMCRaT](https://github.com/parsotat/ProcessMCRaT) library.

 Currently, MCRaT works with FLASH hydrodynamic simulations and PLUTO AMR simulations, with both 2D spherical (r, &theta;) and 2D cartesian ((x,y) and (r,z)).
 <!-- for tex: https://stackoverflow.com/questions/35498525/latex-rendering-in-readme-md-on-github -->